dotnet/csharplang/proposals/csharp-12.0/collection-expressions.md

       C<S0, S1, …> __result = B.M<S0, S1, …>([...])
       ```

-      As the `create method` must have an argument type of some instantiated `ReadOnlySpan<T>`, the base translation rule applies there when passing the collection literal to it
+      As the *create method* must have an argument type of some instantiated `ReadOnlySpan<T>`, the translation rule for spans applies when passing the collection expression to the create method.

     * If `T` supports [collection initializers](https://github.com/dotnet/csharplang/blob/main/spec/expressions.md#collection-initializers), then: